AdbC99/ai-bible/bible-help/get-bible-verses/README.md

 # Get Bible Verses

-Take a loosley formed list of one or more bible verses e.g"
+Take a loosley formed list of one or more bible verses e.g:

 ``` json
 [ "Gen.1.1-5", "Mark 1", "Heb.1.1-Heb.1.5"]
 ```

-and either parse them into a list of osisReferences or retrieve the bible text using the bearean translation in either english, hebrew or greek. e.g.:
+and retrieve the bible text using the bearean translation in either english, hebrew or greek. e.g.:

 ``` json
 [